Caplitero/SFML-TileEditor/README.md

 This project is open source .

+### Major_PATCH 22/19/2022:
+  + The json parser has been created, there will be more features added to it, but for now
+  it can be used to load the map.
+All you have to do is Create a Custom Class in Tiled,
+  export the "propertytypes.json" to the folder where you have your map.
+And add the class
+  to the objects in Tiled

 ### Update 21/11/2022:
   + A json parser has been added and will be used to load custom classes from Tiled